Skip to main content

 Enable governance for Aiven for Apache Kafka® Limited availability

-Enable governance in Aiven for Apache Kafka® to establish a secure and compliant framework to manage your Aiven for Apache Kafka clusters efficiently.
+Enable governance in Aiven for Apache Kafka® to create a secure and compliant framework to manage your Aiven for Apache Kafka services efficiently.

 Impact of enabling governance